frasermarriott/reddit-clone-v2/README.md

 ### What is this repository for? ###

-This repository is for the Advanced Web Technologies (SET09103) Coursework 2 - 2016
+This repository is for improvements made on the coursework that was completed for the Advanced Web Technologies (SET09103) module at Edinburgh Napier University - 2016

 ### What does the app do? ###